ChibiOS/ChibiOS/readme.txt

 *****************************************************************************

 *** Next ***
+- NEW: Added demo for STM32L4R9I-Discovery board.
+- NEW: Support for new serial NOR device MX25LM51245G.
+Other Macronix devices should work but not tested.
+- NEW: Serial NOR flash infrastructure reworked and made simpler.
 - NEW_ Modified the RTC driver to implement the persistent storage interface instead of files interface.
 - NEW: Added a new "persistent storage" base class to HAL.